Stage 2 is live! Join over 2.5 million people and start earning today.

 This is where it all ties back to you, and the role you play by running a node on Grass.
 If you look at the list of models on the website we linked earlier, you can see that a variety of them are available.
 One was trained by reading all of the words on Wikipedia, one by combing through mountains of Google News articles, and one on the British National Corpus.
 Whatever data a lab wants its model to be trained on, this is the content they need to access in order to train it.

 Here’s the thing: this is relatively simple when the data is crystalized and the answers won’t change.
-If someone asks an LLM when Columbus discovered America, the answer will always be 1492.
+If someone asks an LLM how many legs does a spider have, the answer will always be 8.
 They could train it on the Encyclopedia Britannica.

 But what if an LLM wants to answer questions about contemporary information?
 What if it wants to answer questions about popular sentiment, or how the average person feels about a certain topic?
 Where could you find billions of people expressing their thoughts and opinions on any topic imaginable, refreshed eternally in a never ending stream?
 Modern problems, as they say, require modern solutions.
 In this case, the solution is social media.